d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn.md

 $$\mathrm{PPL} := \exp\left(-\frac{1}{n} \sum_{t=1}^n \log p(x_t|x_{t-1}, \ldots x_1)\right)$$

 It can be best understood as the harmonic mean of the number of real choices that we have when deciding which word to pick next.
 Note that perplexity naturally generalizes the notion of the cross-entropy loss defined when we introduced the softmax regression (:numref:`sec_softmax`).
 That is, for a single symbol both definitions are identical bar the fact that one is the exponential of the other.
-Let's look at a number of cases:
+Let us look at a number of cases:

 * In the best case scenario, the model always estimates the probability of the next symbol as $1$.
 In this case the perplexity of the model is $1$.
 * In the worst case scenario, the model always predicts the probability of the label category as 0.
 In this situation, the perplexity is infinite.